the3ballsoft/django-new-marana/README.rst

 You'll be prompted for some questions, answer them, then it will create a Django project for you.

-**Warning**: After this point, change 'Genesis Guerrero', 'the3ballsoft@gmail.com', etc to your own information.
+**Warning**: After this point, change 'Your name', 'the3ballsoft@gmail.com', etc to your own information.

 It prompts you for questions.
 Answer them::